Dark Mode Light Mode

 8. The Messiah

-Messiah.
-Not a surname—but a title.
-Not an afterthought—but the heartbeat of the story.
-The word begins in Hebrew—Mashiach (מָשִׁיחַ)—meaning ‘Anointed One.’
-It was spoken over kings with oil still glistening on their skin.
-Over prophets who carried the weight of truth.
+The word begins in Hebrew—Mashiach (מָשִׁיחַ)—meaning ‘Anointed One’.
+It was spoken over kings as oil still glistened on their skin.
+Over prophets who carried the weight of divine truth.
 Over priests who stood between heaven and earth on behalf of the people.
 To be anointed was to be set apart—chosen for a purpose only heaven could define.

 This is what Matthew is claiming.
-That this Jesus is not just another teacher.
-Not a revolutionary or a reformer.
-Not even a prophet in a long line of prophets.
+Jesus is not just another teacher.
+Not simply a revolutionary.
+Not another prophet in a long line of prophets.
+He is the One—the One the oil had always pointed towards, the One every promise leaned into, the One even silence could not silence.

 9. “She became pregnant through the power of the Holy Spirit”

 All right then, the Lord himself will give you the sign.
 Look!
-The virgin (almah) will conceive a child!
+The virgin[a] will conceive a child!
 She will give birth to a son and will call him Immanuel (which means ‘God is with us’)

 10. “Did not want to disgrace her publicly, so he decided to break the engagement quietly”